 Accessing recycled water

 After recycled water is produced, it is supplied to Melbourne’s retail water companies – Greater Western Water and South East Water – who distribute it through their pipe networks to homes and businesses.
+We also supply water to Trility who distributes recycled water to local businesses.

 As a general rule, only areas near our treatment plants can access recycled water.
 Areas currently using it include the: